spin-tennis/date-fns-tz/README.md

 zone values internally.
 Sine `date-fns` always returns a plain JS Date, which implicitly has the current system's time zone, helper functions are provided for handling common time zone related use cases.

+### `parseUTC`

+Parse a date string representing UTC time to a `Date` instance.
+This is a reexport of `date-fns/parseJSON` with a more semantically relevant name.

+### `localToZonedTime`

+Transform a `Date` instance in the local system time zone, i.e. when it is passed to `format` it would show the local time, to a zoned `Date` instance of the target time zone, i.e. when passed to `format` it would show the equivalent time in that time zone.

+*This is achieved by modifying the underlying timestamp of the `Date`.
+In other words, since a JS `Date` can only ever be in the system time zone, the way to fake another time zone is to change the timestamp.*

+Matching the convention set by `date-fns` this function does not accept string arguments.
+A date string should be parsed with `parseUTC`, `parseISO` or `parse` first.

+### `zonedToLocalTime`

+Transform a `Date` instance representing the time in some time zone other than the local system time zone to a `Date` instance with the equivalent value in the local system time zone, i.e. formatting the result or calling `.toString()` will show the equivalent local time.

+*This is achieved by modifying the underlying timestamp of the `Date`.
+It is the inverse of `localToZonedTime`, so in this case it is assumed the input is faking another time zone, and the timestamp is changed to be correct in the current local time zone.*

+Matching the convention set by `date-fns` this function does not accept string arguments.
+A date string should be parsed with `parse` first.

+### `utcToZonedTime`

+This is an alias of `localToZonedTime` which can be used when it makes better semantic sense, such as when a UTC date received from an API is being parsed for display in a targed time zone. *Since a UTC time will usually be provided as a string value, this function accepts UTC date strings that can be parsed by the `parseUTC` function and does so internally.*

+### `zonedTimeToUTC`

+This is an alias of `zonedToLocalTime` which can be used when it makes better semantic sense, such as when the intent is to save the UTC time of a date to an API.
+The resulting `Date` which formats correctly in the system time zone has the desired internal UTC time, and thus the actual UTC value can be obtained from `zonedTimeToUTC(...).toISOString()` or `.getTime()`.

+### `format`

+Full time zone formatting support, without any modification to the date instance.
+(No changes from `format` in v1, except that it will no longer accept string inputs.)

+### `formatAsZonedTime`

+A combination of `utcToZonedTime` (or `localToZonedTime`) and `format`.
+In other words the date will be transformed to the target time zone specified in the options prior to formatting.
+Since `utcToZonedTime` is used internally the date argument can also be a string that can be parsed by `parseUTC`.

+### `parseISO`

+As in `date-fns` the previous implementation of `toDate` in `date-fns-tz@1` has been renamed to `parseISO`.
+It extends the `date-fns` version of this function with better time zone support.
+It is a rather large function, though, and should only be used when dates are not in ISO format or date strings represent a time zone other than UTC time.
+When this is not the case `parseUTC` should be used instead.

 ## Time Zone Helpers

 To discuss the usage of the time zone helpers let's assume we're writing a system where administrators set